Whether you’re a gallerist, museum curator, interior designer, or art collector,

 A quick internet search reveals many picture-hanging hacks and an equal number of picture-hanging tools and tips to make hanging pictures on walls easier.

-One gallery owner went so far as to create an online painting height calculator to make it easier to solve the picture hanging formula.
+One gallery owner created an online painting height calculator to make it easier to solve the picture hanging formula.
 And, if you’re new to picture hanging, his blog has an excellent picture hanging guide covering all aspects of how to hang pictures on walls.

-But, in all my research, I’ve yet to find a gallery hanging system that eliminates the need for a tape measure and calculator when centering pictures at an eye-level picture hanging height.
+But, I’ve yet to find a gallery hanging system that eliminates the need for a tape measure and calculator when centering pictures at an eye-level picture hanging height.

 I’ll be the first to say I feel remiss for not sharing the Gallery Pole with the art world 40 years ago.